-Getting to La Boca, about 15 minutes from Cabarete downtown is a little adventure within itself and requires either an SUV or a proper motorcycle since you’ll be driving over/around streams of water, puddles, rocks, and sand.
+However, getting to La Boca and one of the best Dominican Republic attractions is quite an experience.
+It’s about 15 minutes from Cabarete downtown and is a little adventure itself since it requires either an SUV or a proper motorcycle so that you can drive over/around streams of water, puddles, rocks, and sand.
 When you reach the end of the road, you will take a free boat over the river to this special restaurant!
 In my humble opinion, this is one of the best things to do in Cabarete!

 Main Article: Top Things to See & Do in Cabarete – An Insider’s Guide

 Things to do in the Dominican Republic – Monte Cristi City & Province

 Monte Cristi is home to some of the most impactful colonial history in Latin America– from being one of the first colonial cities in the Americas to having critical ties with Cuba’s independence thanks to Maximo Gomez.
 This alone is reason enough to check out his home/museum to gain a deeper insight into Dominican history and its connection with our Latino neighbors as well as how it affects us all today.
 That’s why, if you enjoy learning about history, this is definitely one of the best places to visit in the Dominican Republic,

 26. Island Hopping from Isla Cabra to Cayo 7 Hermanos